Each Product is linked after a thorough research and as an Amazon Associate and Chewy affiliate marketer, I earn from qualifying purchases. Read More

 Keep Them Comfortable In The Bath Tub

 Many dogs don’t like bathtubs and thus cause great havoc all around.
 So, It’s your duty to make them feel comfortable while in the bathtubs.
 Of course, you can provide them with bathing toys and ‘bribes’.
 Keeping toys in the bathtub encourages your dog to enjoy the bathing session.
-You can also apply other techniques to bathe a dog who hates bathing by dipping some treats inside the tub so that he inserts the tub to get that and your bating task gets easier.
-Moreover, you can also apply peanut butter to the walls of the bathtubs so that he remains busy licking them and you can give him a perfect rinse.
+You can also apply other techniques to bathe a dog who hates bathing by dipping some treats inside the tub so that he inserts the tub to get that and your bathing task gets easier.
+Moreover, you can also apply peanut butter to a lick mat set at the walls of the bathtubs so that he remains busy licking them and you can give him a perfect rinse.
 Moreover, you can’t also forget that you need to use the most appreciable words for your baby.

 Keep Dogs Ears Dry When Bathing